-- physically match one another and at one time were a contiguous piece of fabric. - 3.
-Diagrams and/or photographs of the two pieces of fabric together will be taken, marked with the laboratory number(s) and item numbers, and retained in the notes. - 4.
+- 3. Diagrams and/or photographs of the two pieces of fabric together will be taken, marked with the laboratory number(s) and item numbers, and retained in the notes. - 4.
 If the two pieces of fabric physically fit together, they must also be alike in color, construction, and composition.
-Therefore, no additional fabric comparisons between the two physically matched pieces of fabric are necessary. - E. If two pieces of fabric do not physically match to one another, an examination to determine if the two pieces of fabric exhibit the same color, construction, and composition will be conducted. - 1.
-The thread count, color, and construction of yarns in each direction for each piece of fabric will be documented and compared.

-- 3. If no differences are observed between the fibers comprising the pieces of fabric and the appropriate techniques outlined above, it can be concluded that the pieces of fabric are consistent with originating from the same item or from two different items exhibiting the same color, construction, and composition.
+Therefore, no additional fabric comparisons between the two physically matched pieces of fabric are necessary. - D. If two pieces of fabric do not physically match to one another, an examination to determine if the two pieces of fabric exhibit the same color, construction, and composition will be conducted. - 1.
+The thread count, color, and construction of yarns in each direction for each piece of fabric will be documented and compared. - 2.
+If no differences are observed in the construction of the fabric, the fibers comprising the fabric will be identified and compared utilizing the procedures outlined in HRFBR-405: Forensic Fiber Examinations. - 3.
+If no differences are observed between the fibers comprising the pieces of fabric and the appropriate techniques outlined above, it can be concluded that the pieces of fabric are consistent with originating from the same item or from two different items exhibiting the same color, construction, and composition.